-Your junior year is the time to fine tune your classes and grades.
+Don't be fooled...your junior year is a critical time.
+Take this year to fine tune your classes and grades.
 Sharpen your test taking skills.
 Narrow down your college and career choices.
 By staying on top of things this year, you'll find your senior year could be a little less stressful.